calym/ui-sample/README.md

 # ui-sample
-his project requires node.js, which can be downloaded here if you don't have it previously installed: https://nodejs.org/
+This project requires node.js, which can be downloaded here if you don't have it previously installed: https://nodejs.org/
 To run, download or clone this directory.
 Navigate to it in the terminal and type npm start.